 Theatre Signature Learning Experiences

 Elizabethtown College requires that all students complete at least two out of the five Signature Learning Experiences (SLEs) prior to graduation.
 SLEs are intended to differ from traditional classroom instruction and provide students with real world learning opportunities.
 Possible SLEs include supervised research, cross-cultural experiences or study abroad, community-based learning, capstone course/project/portfolio or completing an internship.
-SLE options are usually built into graduation requirements, but can also be completed outside of your major.
+SLE options are usually built into graduation requirements, but can also be completed outside of your program.

-Students majoring in theatre are required to complete a senior project in Theatre.
+Students in the theatre program are required to complete a senior project in Theatre.
 This two-credit project will fulfill the SLE Capstone option.
 The project will be completed in your or senior year and must be in your area of concentration.
 Capstone completion can include a project in acting, design, direction, playwriting or management or a project in historical research and writing.
 This senior project gives you additional practice in the practical application of your skills, and gives you portfolio pieces as you move towards graduation.

 Theatre Practica Experiences

-TH 350 & TH 360--Another requirement of the Theatre major within the Department of Theatre and Dance is to complete the performance (TH 360) or design and production (TH 350) practicum classes.
+TH 350 & TH 360--Another requirement of the Theatre program within the Department of Theatre and Dance is to complete the performance (TH 360) or design and production (TH 350) practicum classes.
 This allows students to earn credit for their SLE while completing significant performance or design and production work under faculty supervision, though practica experiences may also be completed without credit.